MAPSS: Manifold-based Assessment of Perceptual Source Separation: Additional Expreimental Setup Details

 The SEBASS dataset suits this study for several reasons.
 Multilingual coverage of English and Spanish validates language-agnostic behavior, while music tests robustness to highly transient material.
 Large algorithmic spread creates rich output clusters that stress-test our methodology, and the dense sampling of raters allows for a more reliable estimation of the true mean-opinion score of subjective human opinion.
-Importantly, SEBASS represents the only available dataset incorporating human quality ratings for source separation tasks.
-While creating an additional human-rated dataset falls beyond our scope, we would like to note that expanded perceptual data for source separation would significantly benefit and foster future research in this area.
+Figure~\ref{fig:snr_histograms_en_es} shows that the speech reference signals have been recorded in a relatively clean environment with SNRs between 3.9~dB to 41.7~dB, with an average of 25~dB.